datasphere-oss/datasphere/README.md

 # DataSphere
-DataSphere is an open-source cloud-native DaaS platform that helps you build digital infrastructure in your warehouses, lakes and databases.
+DataSphere is an open-source cloud-native data observability platform that helps you build digital infrastructure in your warehouses, lakes and databases.

 <div align="center">
 <h1>DataSphere</h1>